 Achieving end-to-end compliance of software products during open source review is the ultimate goal.
-In the next chapters, we will learn more about the open source review, the roles and responsibilities of those involved in the process, and how open source review fits into the bigger picture.
+In the next chapters, we will learn more about the open source review, the roles and responsibilities of those involved in the process, and how open source review fits into license compliance management.

 .